12 Voice Agent Platforms Compared: Vapi, Ultravox, Retell, & More

 Recommendations:

-• Cognigy.AI – Suitable for large enterprises that want scalable, visual tooling for voice and chat across departments.
+• NiCE Cognigy – Suitable for large enterprises that want scalable, visual tooling for voice and chat across departments.
+Now part of NiCE CXone Mpower following the September 2025 acquisition.

 High-Volume Outbound Automation